 Get off the beaten path and discover the uncharted beauty that awaits!

 Loyalist plantation hidden in the wilds of Middle Caicos.

-An aborigine people know as the Tainos are the first know inhabitants of these islands, and are thought to have settled in what is now the Turks and Caicos around the year 700AD, after having migrated up through the Caribbean chain.
+An aborigine people known as the Tainos are the first known inhabitants of these islands, and are thought to have settled in what is now the Turks and Caicos around the year 700AD, after having migrated up through the Caribbean chain.
 Very little evidence remains of these aboriginal people other than a very few cave pictograms and low rock mounds.

 The vast majority of historical sites still standing are either from the

 sea salt industry, which began in the early 1600s, or are agricultural ruins from the